mrgenco/easyJX/README.md

-# A crossplatform electron application for JSON and XML formatting
+# A crossplatform electron application for JSON & XML

 ## Project setup
 ```